AnnikaStein/SkewbSkills/README.md

 ![SkewbSkills Logo](Icons/logogreen.png)

 # What's new?
+## As of 27.11.2019
+...
+I added some buttons (for each case!) that make you select exactly the cases you want to practice.
+Also, the possibility to select groups of algs is still there, so using both approaches, you can at least increase the probability to receive certain cases up to a factor of 2.

+Another minor improvement is a simple button that lets you show or hide the scramble image as has been requested some time ago in the FB group "Cyoubx's Friends" and / or "Skewbers".
+Thank you all for your ideas and critique, it helped a lot!
+Sorry that it took longer than expected, physics is time consuming. ;)
 ## Some improvements on SkewbSkillsWeb
 You can now use a stopwatch on SkewbSkillsWeb, on any mobile device or on a laptop / computer / whatever!
 The responsive design of the jekyll